mark-hahn/jscad-font-gen/README.md

 ```

 ### Sample fonts ...
-There are ems and hershey svg fonts in the fonts directory.
-The svg fonts were taken from a github repo but I can't remember which one (anyone know?).
+There are a 89 sample fonts in the fonts directory.

+* The SVG fonts in the EMS and Hershey directories were taken from a github repo but I can't remember which one (anyone know?).
 They were originally provided for use in the hershey extension for inkscape.

+* The SVG fonts in the strokefontdata directory came from `Shriinivas/inkscapestrokefont`.

-There are also vector fonts taken from the repo skarab42/jscad-vector-fonts.
+* There are also vector (`.js`) fonts taken from the repo `skarab42/jscad-vector-fonts`.

 License: MIT